 Edward Miles analyses the history of the business school to explain such successes and failures.
-He notes that academia is like a craft guild, with apprentices (phd Students), journeymen (untenured professors) and master s (tenured professors).
+He notes that academia is like a craft guild, with apprentices (PhD Students), journeymen (untenured professors), and masters (tenured professors).
 The tenured decide what is good with little reference to external standards.
 Those below the master level have little incentive to do anything but what the masters think is good.
-The guild itself judges the success of the more junior members and so success depends upon conforming to the guild (academic norms) rather than the whims of any employer.
-It has notable benefits but also makes faculty almost impossible to manage.
-A dean might encourage research with external relevance or effective teaching but the incentives that can be offered pale compared to the rewards offered by colleagues.
-“In short, business school faculty members have no incentive to conduct research that is of interest to practitioners or is written in a manner accessible to them.”
-(Miles, 2016, page 73).
+The guild itself judges the success of the more junior members.
+This means success depends upon conforming to the guild (academic norms) rather than the whims of any employer.

 A dean will then set up a portfolio of staff.
-Many of whom have lower status than the “masters” and so are reliant on the dean.
-We might expect to see increasing isolation of the tenure track staff.
-A school needs a certain amount of them but they may become closer to a family’s best silver, it looks great to have them but they aren’t really useful for anything.
+Many of these have considerably lower status than the “masters” and so are reliant on the dean.
+Given this we might expect to see increasing isolation of the tenure track staff.
+A school needs a certain amount of tenure track academics.
+Still, they may become closer to a family’s best silver.
+It looks great to have them but they aren’t really useful for anything.

 The future of the business school is an interesting thing to think about.
 It is a really hard place to get right, but I’m confident we can do a little better.